alik15/obsidian-git-sync/learningandguides/Kubernetes/Kubernetes Deployment Guide.md

-- Find the “CALICO__IPV4POOL_CIDR variable and uncomment the two lines as shown below.
-Replacing “192.168.0.0/16” with “10.244.0.0/16" or whatever ip range you used to intialise the cluster
+- Find the “CALICO__IPV4POOL_CIDR" variable and uncomment the two lines as shown below.
+Replace “192.168.0.0/16” with “10.244.0.0/16" or whatever IP range you used to initialize the cluster
 >[!Info]
 >You can search in vi by using "/" followed by the text you are looking
+>use "n" to scroll the next occurrence and "N" to scroll the previous occurrences

 ![[Pasted image 20230818201014.png]]

-#### 3.3.4 Start Calico on the cluster
+#### 3.3.3 Start Calico on the cluster

 ```bash
 kubectl apply -f calico.yaml
 ```

-#### 3.3.5 Validate Calico pods are installed and running
+#### 3.3.4 Validate Calico pods are installed and running

 ```bash
 kubectl get pods -n kube-system